HACCP resource

 The record needs to stand on its own

-When an inspector picks up this log, they shouldn't need to ask anyone what happened.
-The date, the CCP, the actual reading, who found it — all of that needs to be in the entry.
-Vague notes like 'fridge warm, sorted' don't hold up.
+When an inspector picks up this log, they should not need to ask anyone what happened.
+The date, the CCP, the actual reading, who found it, and what happened to the food all need to be in the entry.
+Vague notes like 'fridge warm, sorted' do not hold up.

 Immediate action and root cause are not the same thing